alanabrahampkochumon-zqict/cyclist_data_analytics/Readme.md

 2. The labels were cleaned, and any duplicates were removed.
 3. The timezones for `started_at` and `ended_at` were updated to use the Chicago timezone.
 (Explained in "What I Learned" section).
-4. Each Ride Length was categorized into interval of 5 minutes, which was later cut short to `30 - 45`, `45 - 60`
+4. Each Ride Length was categorized into intervals of 5 minutes, which was later cut short to `30 - 45`, `45 - 60`
    and `60+` minutes.
-5. Then, I extracted the start day of the week, and month from the `started_at` attribute.
+5. Then, I extracted the start day of the week and month from the `started_at` attribute.
 Moreover, I mapped each month number to month name, as it can make reading the graphs and dataset a lot easier later down the line.
-6. After that, I wrote a utility function that converts difference between start and end latitudes to distance in KM.
+6. After that, I wrote a utility function that converts the difference between start and end latitudes to distance in KM.
-7. Then, the hours of the day attribute (derived) was categorized into different time periods like `"Late Night"`, `"Morning"`, `"Late Morning"`, etc. to easily get a grasp of time categorization.
+7. Then, the hours of the day attribute (derived) was categorized into different time periods like `"Late Night"`, `"Morning"`, `"Late Morning"`, etc., to easily get a grasp of time categorization.
-8. After that, I started checking for `na` values for `start_station_name` and `start_station_id`, and found that almost 20% of the dataset were missing that information.
-Since, dropping the dataset may skew the data and since many other attributes are filled for observations having missing stations, I decided to leave it without dropping them.
+8. After that, I started checking for `na` values for `start_station_name` and `start_station_id`, and found that Almost 20% of the dataset was missing that information.
+Since dropping the dataset may skew the data, and since Many other attributes are filled for observations having missing stations, I decided to leave it without dropping them.
-9. To ensure there is no bias in missing station information among rider types (casual and members), I ran a quick check and found out that the missing data was almost evenly distributed.
+9. To ensure there is no bias in missing station information among rider types (casual and members), I ran a quick Checked and found out that the missing data was almost evenly distributed.
 10. Then, I checked for missing information among rideable types (electric bike, scooter, and classical bike).
-None of the classic bikes have missing location, 32.9% of electric bike have missing location, and 46.9% of electric scooters have missing location
+None of the classic bikes have missing location, 32.9% of electric bikes have missing location, and 46.9% of electric Scooters have a missing location
 ![Missing Station Information for Each Rideable Type Graph](./Graphs/missing_station_per_month_for_bike_type.png)
 11. An interesting insight I got was that Electric Scooters only had limited data associated with them, so I decided to analyze them further.
 12. Upon further inspection, the electric scooters were found to be only around 2% of the entire dataset, with half of them missing location data, so I decided to drop them.
-13. Next I look for invalid rides, namely, ones that have 0km distance or those with an unreasonable distance rode for a limited time (greater than 2KM (max speed of scooter assumed to 80KM/s), and duration of less than 1 minute).
+13. Next, I look for invalid rides, namely, ones that have 0km distance or those with an unreasonable distance rode for a limited time (greater than 2KM (max speed of scooter assumed to 80KM/s), and duration of less than 1 minute).
-14. ~~I also dropped rides that were 0KM, and had the same origin and finishing latitudes and longitudes.~~ Those were likely round trips, so I decided to keep them.
+14. ~~I also dropped rides that were 0KM, and had the same origin and finishing latitudes and longitudes.~~ Those were likely round-trip, so I decided to keep them.
-15. Finally, after dropping rides having `na` for distance and ride duration category.
+15. Finally, after dropping rides having `na` for distance and ride duration categories.
 I exported the dataset for another the next step.

 ---

-## 4. Analyze
+## 4. Analyze (Analyze.R)

-First I measured the measures of center (mean, median, and mode) and variability (standard deviation) of ride lengths.
-The results revealed that casual riders rode more distance than members.
-However, the data is more spread out for casuals, indicating casuals have more unpredictible riding patterns compared to members.
+First, I measured the measures of center (mean, median, and mode) and variability (standard deviation) of ride lengths.
+The results revealed that casual riders rode a greater distance than members.
+However, the data is more spread out for casuals, indicating casuals have more unpredictable riding patterns compared to members.

 Then, I analysed the same statistical metrics for ride distances, which turned out to be similar for both casuals and members.

 Next, I moved on to find any patterns in the months and ride hours using mode.
-It was observed that August is the most popular month, for both members and casuals alike.
+It was observed that August is the most popular month for both members and casuals alike.
 I assume it might be due to summer vacation.
 Moreover, evenings at around 5PM seems to be the most dense hour for rides.
-Taking ride distribution by month enabled me to confirm the above theory.
+Taking the ride distribution by month enabled me to confirm the above theory.

-Next,  I turned to see the average ride distance by hour and it seems that casual rides ride more distance compared to members.
+Next,  I turned to see the average ride distance by hour, and it seems that casual riders ride a greater distance compared to members.

-Then, I analysed the usage of electric vs classic bike among members and it turns out that both of them use electric bikes more than classical bikes.
+Then, I analysed the usage of electric vs classic bike among members, and it turns out that both of them use electric bikes more than classical bikes.

 Last but not least, I analysed the rides per days of the week and it was found that casual riders peak during weekend while members peak during weekdays.